-Python 3 vs Python are getting used widely in an organisation as per their requirements.
+Python 3 vs Python are getting used widely in an organization as per their requirements.
 Python 2.X is widely used as it is stable for a long time.
 Python 3.X is also getting into a notice of developers.
-Developers used to go with python 2 as from python 2 to python 3 transitioning is happening and some of the libraries are not available in Python 3 which is very helpful in python 2.
+Developers used to go with Python 2 as from python 2 to python 3 transitioning is happening and some of the libraries are not available in Python 3 which is very helpful in python 2.

-Python is a general-purpose programming language which is easily understandable.
+Python is a general-purpose programming language that is easily understandable.
 Developers can write the code effectively.
 If you are a beginner, it’s a great language to start with which helps you in gaining confidence in this field.
 It doesn’t matter which version to use python 2 or python 3.
 Python 3 is growing at a good pace with its stable releases and it is definitely the next language to work.